UkiDLucas/book-wabi-sabi/en/Wabi Sabi.md

 ##### Mastership

-The culmination it that you develop a passion out of years of mastering the craft to a point that you developed a unique skills and discoveries of your own.
+The culmination is that you develop a passion out of years of mastering the craft to a point that you developed a unique skills and discoveries of your own.
 At this point you gain following and have your own apprentices.